smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 ## Static Parameters

 Static parameters are the same for all VRF users.
-You can find the values for your network in the [VRF Deployments page](/docs/vrf-deployments).
+You can find the values for your network in the [VRF Contract Addresses](/docs/vrf-contracts) page.

 - `address link`: LINK token address on the corresponding network.
 - `address vrfCoordinator`: Address of the Chainlink VRF Coordinator.